-But in exercising a good guy guaranty, the tenant loses the “equity value” of the lease as well as its security deposit.
-What many retail tenants try to do is sell the assets of their business and assign their lease.
+But in exercising a good guy guaranty, the tenant loses the “equity value” of the lease and its security deposit.
+What many retail tenants try to do is sell the assets of their business and assign their leases.
 An asset sale is particularly popular with restaurant owners who may have liquor licenses.
-Even if the restaurant is failing, a below-market lease and liquor license are valuable commodities.
+A below-market lease and liquor license are valuable commodities even if the restaurant fails.
 The new owner will likely change the cuisine or business model anyway.
 The restaurant tenant may try to save money by temporarily closing while it markets the business.